- 1 x Neonode Touch Sensor Module

-- Connect the FPC cable to the sensor:
+2. Connect the FPC cable to the sensor module:

-- Place the sensor so that the sensor connector pads of the sensor are facing downwards (steel surface upwards).
+- Place the sensor module so that the module's connector pads are facing downwards (steel surface upwards).

-- Insert sensor into the connector on FPC cable (yellow piece of PCB of the FPC connector still facing upwards).
+- Insert the sensor module into the connector on FPC cable (yellow piece of PCB of the FPC connector still facing upwards).

 - Make sure the direction of the pads is straight into the connector, and the pads have reached the end of the connector.

-The green LED on the interface board lights up when connected.
+6. The green LED on the interface board lights up when connected:

-- When the sensor has enumerated, it will act as a touch screen USB HID device.
+7. When the sensor module has enumerated, it will act as a touch screen USB HID device.